mingyuan-xiang/libmsptimer/README.md

 # MSP430Timer
-Library for Timing Events in MSP430 devices
+Library handling default timers (A & B) and RTCs on MSP430 devices.